g5ostXa/hyprarch2/README.md

 - The user will be able to choose exactly what to install.
 - A much more enjoyable and reliable installation process.
 - Availability to a wider range of users.

-So, with that out of the way, happy install!\
-Before you begin, you may preview [` ➜ screenshots`](https://github.com/g5ostXa/hyprarch2#-screenshots)

 ## ⚙️ `Setup and installation`
 **Prerequisites:**\